Transfer matrix model (TMM)

 transmit.csv |

-Typical optoelectronic devices have layer thicknesses between 10 nm and 100 nm.
-However often these devices are deposited on top of substrates that are between 10 mm and 1 cm thick and often one wants to not only simulate the device but also the impact of the substrate.
-Thus to perform this type of simulation one will need a simulation tool that covers length scales from the nm top the meter scale.
-There are three problems with doing this:
+Typical optoelectronic devices have active layers between 10 nm and 100 nm thick.
+However, these devices are often deposited on substrates that are 10 mm to 1 cm thick.
+In many cases it is useful to simulate not only the device itself but also the optical effects of the substrate.
+This requires a simulation tool that can span length scales from nanometres up to metres.
+There are three main challenges with doing this:

-- Problem 1: Simulating different length scales – Computers struggle with numbers that are simultaneously very large and very small.
-This often leads to rounding or numerical errors.
-See Section ?? for more details.
+- Problem 1: Simulating different length scales – Numerical solvers struggle when handling very large and very small numbers in the same calculation.
+This can lead to rounding and numerical errors.

-- Problem 2: The wavelength of light – Since the wavelength of light is far smaller than 1 cm, simulating a centimetre-thick layer requires an impractically large number of mesh points to correctly capture constructive and destructive interference.
+- Problem 2: Wavelength of light – Because the wavelength of visible light is much smaller than 1 cm, simulating a centimetre-thick layer requires an impractically fine spatial mesh to capture interference effects.

-- Problem 3: Loss of coherence – The transfer matrix model assumes light enters from a single direction at normal incidence, and that materials are defect-free.
-In thick layers these assumptions break down, and the light field is no longer coherent.
+- Problem 3: Loss of coherence – The transfer matrix model assumes light enters at normal incidence and that layers are defect-free.
+In thick substrates, scattering and inhomogeneities break these assumptions, and the light field becomes incoherent.